LogoHistorical Figure MBTI

 He explored first, trusted momentum, and allowed meaning to emerge through engagement rather than resolution.

-Fi — Conviction Without Mediation
+Fi — Auxiliary

 Frédéric's moral commitments were deep, personal, and non-negotiable.